brucecui97/habitat_interface/README.md

 ## Dependencies (Tested on Ubuntu 16.04 using ROS kinetic)

-(TODO confirm dependencies by following instructions here: https://stackoverflow.com/questions/42237072/list-dependencies-in-python)

 ROS Kinetic

-habitat-api

-habitat-sim

 ## Installation Procedures

 1. Clone this repository into your catkin_ws/src folder
 2. Run `cd ~/catkin_ws && catkin_make`(replace catkin_ws with your own workspace name if applicable)
 3. Install ROS' laser scan matcher package by running `sudo apt-get install ros-kinetic-laser-scan-matcher`
-4. [Anaconda environment with python>=3.6 is needed for this step] Install habitat-api and habitat-sim by following their installation instructions at https://github.com/facebookresearch/habitat-api (In the case Habitat updates their api and this ROS plugin no longer works, install habitat-api here https://github.com/brucecui97/habitat-api/tree/lci2019s and habitat-sim here https://github.com/brucecui97/habitat-api/tree/lci2019s)
+4. [Anaconda envitheronment with python>=3.6 is needed for this step] Install habitat-api with instructions here  https://github.com/brucecui97/habitat-api, but DO NOT install habitat-sim using the links given in this repo.
+Instead, install habitat-sim by following this link https://github.com/brucecui97/habitat-sim/tree/lci2019s
 5. Resolve errors you encounter when installing habitat-api or sim by seeing their respective issues page first.
 When installing habitat-sim, I recommend following the instructions under "Developer installation and getting started" section
 6. Cut and paste the habitat_ros folder in this repo into habitat-api's root directory, and cut and paste the pointnav_rgbd.yaml file into the /habitat-api/configs/tasks folder (replacing the original pointnav_rgbd.yaml file)